slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lovers

 <!--
+- arguing and insecurity is anti-seductive. familiarity is the death of seduction.
+- warriors and worriers. human males form cooperative froups to compete againts out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children. this challenges the familiar wisdom that women are more sociable than men and men are more competitive than women. (joyce benenson)
+> *"Love is a flower, friendship a sheltering tree.*
+- men's loyalty is tested when we have everything. womans loyalty is tested when we have nothing.
+- don't do it. you'll regret it. the things you love about him now, you'll hate in a few years. (tom ford movie)
+- relationships start with "can we talk" to "we need to talk"
+- we fall in love with someone because of how they make us feel about ourselves.
+- psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
+> *"Unless you love someone, nothing else makes any sense."
+-- e.e. cummings*
+> *"A man may sometimes be forgiven the kiss to which he is not entitled, but never the kiss he has not the initiative to claim.*
+> *"Jealousy is the face of low self-esteem.*
+> *"The three brick masons.
+When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, "I'm laying bricks." *The second man replied, "I'm building a wall."
+But the third man said enthusiastically and with obvious pride, "I'm building a cathedral."*
+- i always have this fear that one day you are going to discover that i'm not as f«great as you once thoght i was.
+- once you start disliking someone, everything they do is irritating to you.
 - Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.
 - a dirt dish by the sink can be a big marriage problem
 - we're always looking for somebody that looks for us. first parents, then a lover. screens give us 100% attention! tech is a compensation.
-- true, unconditional love is the province of parents and saints. -- naval -->
+- true, unconditional love is the province of parents and saints. -- naval

+> *"The happiest time of a person's life is after his first divorce."
+-- J.K.
+Galbraith*
+> *"When women hold off from marrying men, we call it independence.
+When men hold off from marrying women, we call it fear of commitment."
+-- Warren Farrell (American *Psychologist)*
+> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
+-- Ronald Colman*
+> *"When a man steals your wife, there is no better revenge than to let him keep her."
+-- Sacha Guitry*
+> *"If men acted after marriage as they do during courtship, there would be fewer divorces > *"and more bankruptcies."
+-- Frances Rodman*
+> *"Women sometimes forgive a man who forces the opportunity, but never a man who misses one."
+-- Charles De Talleyrand-Perigord*
+> *"It doesn't much signify whom one marries, for one is sure to find out next morning it was someone else."
+-- Will Rogers*
+> *"Lonely men seek companionship.
+Lonely women sit at home and wait.
+They never meet.*
+> *"Love is the triumph of imagination over intelligence."
+-- H. L. Mencken*
+> *"Marriage is the triumph of imagination over intelligence.
+Second marriage is the triumph of hope over experience.*
+-->

 > *"We accept the love we think we deserve."